-Years ago I saw a fabulous tutorial by Stephanie Lynn of Under the Table and Dreaming that showed how to make an inexpensive art piece using nothing more than crepe paper streamers, a sewing machine, hot glue and a blank canvas.
+Years ago I saw a by Stephanie Lynn of Under the Table and Dreaming that showed how to make an inexpensive art piece using nothing more than crepe paper streamers, a sewing machine, hot glue and a blank canvas.

 Right now Ombre is all the rage.
 I wanted to experiment with trying an ombre project, but didn’t want to spend a ton on materials.
 As streamers cost about 79 cents a roll, it was a great medium to work with for very little money out of pocket.